 - 1. Identify and place the inmate in a secure protective area with no access to running water, until he/she can be brought to the medical treatment room.
-Request medical staff to respond immediately. - 2.
-Notify your immediate shift supervisor.
+Request medical staff to respond immediately. - Notify your immediate shift supervisor.
 Secure the crime scene and ask for assistance.
 The reporting deputy is in charge of directing the investigation.
-The Sergeant will assign deputies to protect the crime scene, gather witnesses and keep them separate until interviewed, identify and isolate the assailant(s) and any other duties related to the crime. - A thorough investigation will be conducted and documented, regardless if the inmate has made a decision to press charges or requests anonymity.
+The sergeant will assign deputies to: Protect the crime scene; gather witnesses and keep them separated until interviewed; identify and isolate the assailant(s); and any other duties related to the crime. - 3.
+A thorough investigation will be conducted and documented, regardless if the inmate has made a decision to press charges or requests anonymity.
 The shift supervisor will notify the Criminal Investigations Division (CID) and request a detective to respond, if necessary. - 4.
 Bring the inmate to a medical treatment room for a medical evaluation immediately.
 The medical staff will perform first aid treatment and refer the inmate to be taken to the hospital for evaluation.
 The Santa Barbara Rape Crisis Center shall be notified prior to departing to the hospital.
 Refer to Lexipol § 602.2.2. - 5.
-If the assault occurred within a time period that still allows for the collection of physical evidence, the inmate is not to shower, wash, drink, eat, or defecate until he/she has been examined at the hospital.
+If the assault occurred within a time period that still allows for the collection of physical evidence, the inmate is not to shower, wash, drink, eat, change clothing/under garments, or defecate until he/she has been examined at the hospital.
 The inmate should be asked if he/she has partaken in any of these activities prior to reporting.
-This information shall be included in the report as well as supplied to the physician. - 6.
+This information shall be included in the report as well as supplied to the physician.
+(28 CFR 115.21 (a) 3) - 6.
 The investigating deputy, or supervisor, will ensure that the victim is offered access to a forensic medical examination, without cost to the inmate.
-All forensic medical examinations will be conducted by Sexual Assault Forensic Examiners (SAFE) or Sexual Assault Nurse Examiners (SANE) when possible.
-If SAFEs or SANEs cannot be made available, the examination can be performed by other qualified medical practitioners.
-The agency shall document its efforts to provide SAFEs or SANEs. - 7.
-Get a brief statement of what happened.
-The deputy who made the discovery, or who it was reported to, shall be responsible for interviewing the inmate and accompanying him/her to the hospital, unless directed otherwise by the shift supervisor or designee. - 8.
-The inmate may not want to report the name of the assailant(s), but he/she is, nevertheless, entitled to protection as well as medical and mental health treatment and support services, at no cost to the inmate.
+The department shall provide a coordinated response effort by initiating the services of the County's S.A.R.T. unit with implied consent from the involved parties.
+All forensic medical examinations will be conducted by Sexual Assault Forensic Examiners (SAFE) or Sexual Assault Nurse

-CHAPTER 2 ADMINISTRATIVE 208.
-Prison Rape Elimination Act (PREA) Page: 8 of 12 Revision Date: 7/2015 Review Date: 7/2015
+CHAPTER 2 ADMINISTRATIVE • e Elimination Act EA) Page: 10 of 16 Revision Date: 6/2016 Review Date: 7/2017